annahosanna/To-Do/AI-Notes.md

 so instead of having to send a huge amount of data to be turned into tokens (4/3 the number of words) only a small amount as determined by the vector database needs to be sent
 Larger chucks help more context in a vector database but to make sure no content is lost chunks should overlap by 25% to be safe.

+After aa few days I realized now instead of prioritizing project and figuring out what I want to experiment with, I can just check if someone has already written the app I need and if not I'll write it myself in a very short period of time.
+There is no longer a piece of software I cannot make if I do not like what is out there.
+No more wishing for features so that it would fit my use case.
+Certainly for complex problems it is not possible, but for simple problems it works.

+So far
+I wanted a stopwatch app with special timing and alerting abilities (inherited time, integration with apple watch, meeting notes, send to slack)
+I wanted an app that could save workflows in a standard way (bpmn) but I wanted to extend it so the optionally I could click on a task and take me to the relevant documentation/web page for that task.
+While it doesn't have a beatiful UI, and it doesn't have pretty line routing, It does what I need. (start, end, gateway, task, lines with arrows, plus clickable)(UI needs to be cleaned up, short cut keys, and mouse clicking needs to be intuitive, selection speed/application more responsiveness, less precise mouse clicks, editing more intuitive, adding new objects easier.